Selection Process & Calendar

 All National Finalists are required to undergo comprehensive background investigations to ensure that they qualify for the security clearance necessary for their fellowship work assignments.
 National Finalists participate in "Selection Weekend," which is three evenings and two days of interviews with members of the President's Commission on White House Fellowships.
 The Commission provides lodging and travel.
 During Selection Weekend, the Commissioners interview finalists at a location near Washington, D.C.
 After spending Selection Weekend interviewing, interacting with, and observing the national finalists, the Commissioners recommend those individuals it finds most qualified for the fellowship to the President for appointment as White House Fellows.

 - Employees of the Federal government are not eligible unless they are career military personnel.

-- Applicants must have completed their undergraduate education and be working in their chosen professions.
+- Applicants must have completed their undergraduate education by the time they begin the application process.

 - There are no formal age restrictions.
 However, the Fellowship program was created to give selected Americans the experience of government service early in their careers.